tatetian/tatetian.github.io/_posts/2015-01-15-why-should-i-or-any-tech-telant-start-blogging.md

 posts make any difference to the readers?
 What if you blunder and make a fool of yourself?”

-...

-“But, so what?”  my rational respond, “Yes, I am likely to suck at first, but over time I will get better, *definitely*. ”
+“But, so what?” the other half of me responds, “Yes, I am likely to suck at first, but over time I will get better, *definitely*. ”

 Blogging is a fullfilment to the need of expressing myself, and maybe more